IntersectMBO/credential-manager/doc/read-the-docs-site/system-overview/hot-nft.rst

   **voting group** defined in the datum.
 * The transaction contains a committee voting procedure:
   * The hot credential performing the vote is the same credential provided to the script as a parameter.
-  * The ID of the Governance action being voted on matches the ID in the redeemer.
-  * The vote matches the vote in the redeemer redeemer.
+  * The voting procedure casts one or more votes.
-* The transaction does not contain any other votes.
+* The transaction does not contain votes from other voters.

 If the redeemer is a ``ResignVoting`` action: